windy40/maposmatic-vagrant/README.md

 * everything starting with `NOTICE:`
 * lines starting with `warning:` in the "pghyghtmap" secition
 * everything in the "DB IMPORT" section, unless there's an actual error messages at the end of the red block
-* the `RuntimeError: XML document not well formed` block in the "MAPOSMATIC" style block
 * `ERROR:  "planet_osm_point" is not a table or materialized view` in the "OpenRailwayMap" style block
 * everything in the "WAYMARKED" section as long as all data up to `Importing slopes DB` gets processed
 * npn `WARN` messages in the "DJ FRONTEND" section